SoheebAmin/SampleWebsite/Readme_ext_in_progress.md

 # How to Add/Remove HTML, CSS, and Javascript from Webpages

-A most I had to learn in building this sample website had to deal with how to dynamically alter the HTML, CSS, and Javascript within a webpage.
+The most I had to learn in building this sample website had to deal with how to dynamically alter the HTML, CSS, and Javascript within a webpage.
 Let's look at the techniques used here for each one.

 ## HTML